zazzyzeph/node-localhost/README.md

 ### Use
   - the `public` folder is the public root of your server
   - you'll need to set a route for each page in `server.js`.
-One is already set up for `index`
+One is already set up for `index`.